lspoplove/BAD/BadWatch/DemoCode/Readme.md

 1.Demo is the pre-flashed program of BadWatch.

-2.If you find time is not correct , you can flash RTC once, and then flash Demo again.
+2.When you find time is not correct , you can flash demo code again.

 3.If you do not use power keep code, watch may be turn off automaticly after 30 seconds.